 I have moved your issue in the appropriate component of the CONTRIB project in tracker.
 I will also recommend you to leave a comment on the plugin page in the [Moodle plugins directory|https://moodle.org/plugins/]

-Triaging a bug request
+Triaging a bug report

-In the meantime feel free to help us work on this issue.
-If you are able to provide a patch or links to your Git repository branch, please add a patch label so we will spot it.
+- If you are able to provide a patch or links to your Git repository branch, please add a patch label so we will spot it.

 Triaging an improvement or new feature